Clients and projects

 Date: November 2021

-The Japan Sake and Shochu Makers Association (JSS) is a non-profit organization that brings together sake, honkaku shōchū, awamori and hon-mirin producers throughout Japan.
-The JSS support their members through developing brewing and distilling technology, analysing and sharing market information, advising on export and distribution, helping to secure government assistance, and providing guidance and representation for matters concerning labelling, taxation and food safety.
+The Japan Sake and Shochu Makers Association (JSS) is a non-profit organisation that brings together sake, honkaku shōchū, awamori and hon-mirin producers throughout Japan.
+The JSS support their members through developing brewing and distilling technology, analysing and sharing market information, advising on export and distribution, helping to secure government assistance, and providing guidance and representation for labelling, taxation and food safety.
 They also take an active role in promoting Japanese drinks at home and abroad, including sponsorship, hosting events and courses and publishing educational material.

 Retrovino/Retrosake